 Quick & Easy At-Home Remedies.

-Here are effective at-home remedies to clean & maximize the lifespan of your Cadette Jewelry, categorized by metal:
+Here are effective at-home remedies and tips to clean and maximize the lifespan of your Cadette Jewelry, categorized by metal:

 BRASS naturally oxidizes over time.
 This grey hue is often caused by a chemical reaction to items containing sulfer or oxygen in the air.
 It can be removed with your metal polish & polishing cloth, or with this easy at-home remedy: